sander76/aio-powerview-api/README.rst

 - Add Type 10 - SkyLift
 - Handle calls to update shade position during maintenance
 - Raise error directly on hub calls instead of logger

+**v3.0.0**

+- Major overhaul to incorporate gateway version 3 API.
+Version detection is supported and both should be serviced by this update.
+- UserData object is deprecated as it is no longer supported in the Version 3 API.